-- Example: can add a “Payments” page to your Vistaprint website with price lists and a link to your payment processor.
+- For example, you can add a “Payments” page to your VistaPrint website with price lists and a link to your payment processor.

 - Don’t forget to follow up after the virtual service to thank your client and remind them of payment.
 Set payment deadlines and communicate them in writing.